kudulab/public-blog/src/content/posts/blog-aws-github-pages.md

   * To setup custom domain and manage the DNS records **as code**, we use **[Terraform](https://www.terraform.io/)** and **[AWS Route 53 DNS](https://aws.amazon.com/route53/)**
   * To define **operations as code** we use bash scripts
   * To define a sufficient **execution environment** of each operation **as code** we use **[Dojo](https://github.com/ai-traders/dojo)** together with [terraform-dojo](https://github.com/kudulab/docker-terraform-dojo) docker image and [hugo-dojo](https://github.com/kudulab/docker-hugo-dojo) docker image.
-  * To automate and visualize the lifecycle of the website, we execute them on **[GoCD](https://www.gocd.org/)** pipelines.
+  * To automate and visualize the lifecycle of the website, we execute it on **[GoCD](https://www.gocd.org/)** pipelines.
   * And finally to define the GoCD **pipelines as code** we use the **[YAML configuration plugin](https://github.com/tomzo/gocd-yaml-config-plugin)**

-# Walthrough the work
+# Walkthrough the work

-Now once we know all the components needed to build the website deployment, we can plan the work and get busy.
+Now once we know all the components needed to setup the website deployment, we can plan the work and get busy.
 At the high level we must do all of these tasks:

 1. Build a hugo website up to the point of generating a static site.